Fatihh-Ay/phonebook/README.md

 2. Run the script

 In this program, the csv module is used to read and write CSV files.
 There is no need to install any additional packages for installation.
-The csv module is a part of Python's standard library
+The csv module is a part of Python's standard library.

 ## **Usage**